eosnetworkfoundation/grant-framework/applications/knockout_wars_game.md

 EOS Sponsored Competitions
 - Prepare and organise 4 weekly competitions for Knockout Wars
-- Each week a different Influencer will host the tournament.
+- Each week a different Influencer will host the tournament

 The campaign will market EOS
 - Market to our community, including AMAs
 - Youtube, Twitter and Telegram campaign
-- Banners in knockout wars
+- Banners in Knockout Wars Game

 Influencer Costs: 4,000 USD
 - Mid-level influencer 1,000 USD